dolittle-interaction/JavaScript.Components.Aurelia/Documentation/controls/ExpandableCard/_index.md

 ### Content

 The content part where you put your hidden content.
-When you click the card, this dontent will be animated to be visible.
-It renders as a `<div>` with the class `expandable-card-content`, so you are free to us whatever HTML tags you decire inside the `<content>` tag.
+When you click the card, this content will be animated to be visible.
+It renders as a `<div>` with the class `expandable-card-content`, so you are free to use whatever HTML tags you desire inside the `<content>` tag.

 ## Code Example